dvsocean/sudoServer/README.md

 method requires that you actually place the response file in the __files directory, else if the route on the mapping stub is hit it will look for the corresponding body file and not find it, resulting in a error.
-You can also test this by sending a POST request to /test/server/route and include a json body of '{"pin":"1234","securityQuestions":"and then answers"}' if needed, examples on sending a curl request can be found in the root, under "sendCurlRequestExample.txt"
+You can also test this by sending a POST request to /test/server/route and include a json body of '{"pin":"1234","securityQuestions":"and then answers"}'.
+If needed, examples on sending a curl request can be found under "sendCurlRequestExample.txt"

 4. You can also record a req/res with wiremock.
 For example, your in the middle of development and all your APIs are properly responding.
 You can capture this behavior for when and if these APIs decide